 In the post Training to Failure or Training to Quit, I discussed the disagreement about training to failure that exists between my fitness mentors.
 Pavel and Arthur De Vany believe you shouldn’t train to failure, whereas Dr. Doug McGuff and the rest of the High-Intensity Training community believe you should.
 If you haven’t read the initial post, go do so now.
 I’ve now had three months to think about a way to reconcile this disagreement.

 Understanding Pavel’s Motives

-The target audience for Pavel is someone who needs to be at top performance at a moments notice.
-He works directly with law enforcement, military and in-season athletes.
+The target audience for Pavel is someone who needs to be at top performance at a moment’s notice.
+He works directly with law enforcement, the military, and in-season athletes.
 If you are in this group, going to total failure HIT style would clearly impair your performance.
 Power to the People (PTP) is designed in a way to recruit strength with minimal soreness.
 I did it for almost 10 years and found it did exactly that.